-For an overall minimum of 30 minutes during each regular and special open meeting, any person may comment to or ask questions of the Board (public participation), subject to the reasonable constraints established and recorded in this policy's guidelines below.
-During public participation, there will be a 20-minute minimum total length of time for any one subject.
-When public participation takes less time than these minimums, it shall end.
+For a maximum of 60 minutes during each regular and special open meeting of the Board, any person may comment to or ask questions of the Board (public participation), subject to the reasonable constraints established and recorded in this policy's guidelines below.
+The time limit for public participation at a meeting may be extended upon the majority vote of the Board members at the regular or special meeting.
+The Board listens to comments or questions during public participation; responses to comments to or questions of the Board are most often managed through policy 3:30, Chain of Command.